Privacy Notice for Patients and Public

 - Who we are and what we do?

 The Trust provides acute and community healthcare services at St Helens and Whiston Hospitals, both of which are modern, high quality facilities.
-Community Intermediate Care services are delivered from Newton Community Hospital in Newton-le-Willows, and during 2019/20, the Trust became the provider of the Urgent Treatment Centre, operating from the Millennium Centre, which is in the centre of St Helens.
+Community Intermediate Care services are delivered from Newton Community Hospital in Newton-le-Willows.
+During 2019/20, the Trust became the provider of the Urgent Treatment Centre, operating from the Millennium Centre, which is in the centre of St Helens.

 Alongside these community and secondary care services, the Trust also provides primary care services from the Marshalls Cross Medical Centre, which is situated inside St Helens Hospital.
 In addition, all St Helens Community Services were transferred to the Trust in April 2020.